Lucid ᵏᵛ

 Getting Started

-Get the latest binary from the releases page and run these commands:
+Get the latest binary from the page and run these commands:

 $ ./lucid init